thcasey3/lrengine/docs/source/introduction.rst

     Example function

-Create an object that characterizes the parent directory in terms of the member folder and file names, specifies a function to use, and specifies the names of **measures=** output from the function,
+Create an object that contains the parent directory's file and sub-directory names, a function handle, and the identities of **measures=** output from the function,

 .. figure:: _static/images/example_call.png
     :width: 500